 - Address: Budapest, Dob u.
 31, 1074 Hungary

 - Hours: Friday & Saturday 11:30 am – 1 am | Sunday – Wednesday 11:30 am – 11 pm | Thursday 11:30 am – 12 am

 2. Sausages in Budapest

-Even if the most famous dish is made of beef, Hungarians eat much more pork and chicken on a daily basis.
+Even if the most famous dish is made of beef, Hungarians eat much more pork and chicken daily.
 Legend has it that they started to love pork because that was the only thing that the Ottoman invaders – being Muslim – didn’t touch.
-We have three main types of cooked sausages: kolbász flavored with paprika, and hurka made with rice and liver or blood.
+We have three main types of cooked sausages: kolbász flavored with paprika and hurka made with rice and liver or blood.